ibm-cloud-docs/api-handbook/specification/schemas.md

 Non-canonical variations of a resource schema, such as those used to create or refer to a resource, SHOULD be "graph fragment" variants of the schema.
-A graph fragment schema has the same structure as its canonical schema with some properties omitted from the schema or from any nested object schemas.
+A graph fragment schema has the same structure as its canonical schema, but may omit one or more properties from the schema or from any nested object schemas.
 For example, if a schema defines objects such as the following:

 ```json
 {